VasilVerdouw/smart-brackets/README.md

 # Smart Brackets README

 No more going to the end of the line before placing your semicolon or brackets!

-(VERY EARLY VERSION, WIP) Does your code always end up looking like this:
+You can easily write code without using your arrow keys like this:

+(Extension is WIP: Input and code contributions are very welcome!!)

 ```js
 let example = "placed semicolon;"